2023 Solar Incentives Guide for Union, NY - Tax Credits & Rebates

 - within the date range specified by a particular incentive.

-Specific incentives, including ones handled by the New York government or by your county/municipality, sometimes have additional qualifications.
-Get in touch with your local Union solar installer to discover what incentives your project may qualify for.
+Specific incentives, including those run by the New York government or by your county/municipality, sometimes have additional qualifications.
+Speak with your local Union solar installer to learn more about what incentives your project will qualify for.

 Yes, you can utilize multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
-You can also combine renewable energy generation with a non-renewable backup source of energy.
-You should discuss your plan with your local Union solar installation expert, to make sure you know what you'll need and what incentives you will or won't qualify for.
+You can also use both renewable energy sources and a backup source of non-renewable energy.
+Make sure that you discuss the details of your plan with your local Union solar installation expert, to make sure you know what you'll need and what kinds of incentives you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.